Jump to content

 Emanage vs FCD

 They are both not ideal.
 All your doing is fooling the standard ecu, which ever route you choose.
 Its never ever going to guarantee engine safety.
 The only advantage the emanage or any piggyback for that matter has over the FCD + FPR route is that the ignition timing can be adjusted, this is where power, fuel economy, engine smoothness is won or lost.
 Providing the FCD + FPR is setup correctly I would take that any day over a monkey from kwik fit mapping an emanage.
 Conclusion is, the person that tunes it needs to have an understanding of why, how and what these methods do.
-The bes
+The best way is to run a full standalone system, which is normally way out of most peoples budgets or people just aren't prepared to pay for it.

-12. A retarded spark will reduce knock because the piston would have already gone further up/gone past TDC, so rather than the flame pushing the piston down the cylinder, the flame is following the piston down.
+15. A retarded spark will reduce knock because the piston would have already gone further up/gone past TDC, so rather than the flame pushing the piston down the cylinder, the flame is following the piston down.
 No that would be wrong, thats the worse thing.
 We only want 1 strong explosion to push the piston down the cylinder.
 Having more than one bang makes it harder to control the flame, hence why with poor combustion design/piston design you end up with hot and cold pockets around the cylinder.
-When the plug puts out a spark, the first point to burn is the mixture that is closest to the plu
+When the plug puts out a spark, the first point to burn is the mixture that is closest to the plug tip, the flame then expands outwords.

 Noise